-The agrological capacity in the area of the project, corresponds to soils of class V, VI and VII (according to the classification of the Soil Conservation Service of U.S.A.
+The agrologica capacity in the area of the project, corresponds to soils of class V, VI and VII (according to the classification of the Soil Conservation Service of USA).
 The project area has traditionally been used for activities related to the adjacent port facilities and distribution of liquefied gas.

-L as terrain elevations, where the project is located, in meters above sea level range from 0 to 2 meters above sea level in the lower elevation sites located in the coastal areas of the Caribbean Sea.
+The elevations of the terrain, where the project is located, in meters above sea level range from 0 to 2 meters above sea level in the lower elevation sites located in the coastal areas of the Caribbean Sea.